 Most gluten-free nutritional enthusiasts have been keeping away from baked products since most of them assume that they contain gluten.
 However, the current trends are proving that the good taste of baked foods can be enjoyed by all, including those suffering from celiac disease and related conditions.

 Nikola Djordjevic, MD, Head of Content at MedAlertHelp.org.
 Coming from Serbia, Nikola is a doctor of medicine.
 He started the MedAlertHelp.org project in 2018 out of his passion for helping others, particularly seniors.
 Apart from reviewing medical alert systems, he also writes a blog dedicated to health, aging, retirement, and other senior-related topics.

 We hope you found Nikola’s message helpful.
 Thank you for spending part of your day with us.
 Wishing you the best of Health!

 Or our take our quizzes to learn more about nutrition:

 - What Do you Know About Vegetables?

 Please note that purchases from our links to Amazon provide us with advertising fees.
 These are only for purchases and are at no cost to you.
-These fees help defray the overhead costs of our website and we thank you for your support!
+Thank you for your support!